The boundary of chaos for interval mappings: Introduction

 This paper is motivated by the following conjectures in one-dimensional dynamics about the boundary of mappings with positive topological entropy:

 Given a map $f$ of an interval, $I$, let

 We refer to $\mathcal Per(f)$ as the {\em set of periods of} $f$.

-\textbf{Boundary of Chaos Conjecture I.} {\em All endomorphisms of the interval, $f\in \mathcal{C}^k(I), k=0,1,2,\dots,\infty,\omega,$ with $\mathcal{P}er(f)=\{2^n:n\in\mathbb N\},$ are on the boundary of mappings with positive topological entropy and on the boundary of the set of mappings with finitely many periods.}
+\textbf{Boundary of Chaos Conjecture I.} {\em All endomorphisms of the interval, $f\in \mathcal{C}^k(I), k=0,1,2,\dots,\infty,\omega,$ with $\mathcal{P}er(f)=\{2^n:n\in\mathbb N\cup\{0\}\},$ are on the boundary of mappings with positive topological entropy and on the boundary of the set of mappings with finitely many periods.}

 Interest in this conjecture is strongly motivated by its implications on the {\em routes to chaos}, that is, on the transition from zero to positive entropy, for mappings of the circle or the interval, see \cite{MaT-circle} and \cite{MaT-bimodal}.
-For $\mathcal C^1$ mappings, this conjecture implies that the transition to positive entropy for mappings on the interval occurs through successive period doubling bifurcations.
-Conjecture I leads to a better understanding of the parameter spaces of smooth dynamical systems.
+Indeed, for $\mathcal C^1$ mappings, this conjecture implies that the transition to positive entropy for mappings on the interval occurs through successive period doubling bifurcations.

 In \cite{OT}, the following conjecture was made about the internal structure of the boundary of mappings with positive topological entropy:

 \textbf{Boundary of Chaos Conjecture II.} {\em An open and dense subset of the boundary of mappings with positive topological entropy splits into disjoint cells such that each cell is contained in the basin of the quadratic-like fixed point of renormalization.
 See \cite{OT} for a more precise statement. }